kushagra2jindal/kushagra2jindal/README.md

 ### Hi there 👋

-🔭 I’m currently working on Blockchain.
+🔭 I’m currently working on EVM based blockchains, DeFi, Oracles, bridges.

-🌱 I’m currently learning Machine learning and Data Science.
+🌱 I’m currently learning Non EVM blockchains like Solana, Near, Terra and Cardano.

 👯 I’m looking to collaborate on Blockchain.